natario1/CameraView/MIGRATION.md

 - onPictureTaken(): now passing a PictureResult.
 Use PictureResult.getJpeg() to access the jpeg stream.
 - CameraUtils.BitmapCallback: has been moved in a separate BitmapCallback class.
 - isCapturingVideo(): renamed to isTakingVideo().
+- SessionType: renamed to Mode.
+This means that setSessionType() and cameraSessionType are renamed to setMode() and cameraMode.
+- CameraOptions.isVideoSnapshotSupported(): removed, this would be ambiguous now.
+While in video mode, you can only use takePictureSnapshot(), not takePicture().
+- takePicture(): will now throw an exception if called when Mode == Mode.VIDEO.
+You can only take snapshots.